-A visit to Alberta’s Dinosaur Provincial Park kills two birds with one stone – as its actually a UNESCO World Heritage Site too.
+A visit to Alberta’s Dinosaur Provincial Park kills two birds with one stone as the park is actually a UNESCO World Heritage Site too.
 I confess that I am not a great fan of dinosaurs.
 I don’t know my Leptoceratops from my Stegoceras, though I think I could pick out a Triceratops if pushed.
 But that’s about it.
+Despite my lack of interest in dinosaurs I love the park and I think the hiking in Dinosaur Provincial Park is out of this world.

 Why is Dinosaur Provincial Park a UNESCO site?